openstack/cinder-specs/specs/juno/support-volume-num-weighter.rst

-volume-backends' IO balance and volumes' IO performance, could not replace CapacityWeigher/AllocatedCapacityWeigher, because CapacityWeigher/AllocatedCapacityWeigher could be used to provide balance of volume-backends' free storage space when user foucs more on free space balance between volume-bakends.
+volume-backends' IO balance and volumes' IO performance, could not replace CapacityWeigher/AllocatedCapacityWeigher, because CapacityWeigher/AllocatedCapacityWeigher could be used to provide balance of volume-backends' free storage space when user focus more on free space balance between volume-bakends.